Past Life Regressions as Therapy

 Past Life Regression is one of the most effective psychological and transpersonal tools available and often saves many years of psychotherapy, however, nothing is a panacea and rarely does just one or two sessions solve a lifetime of problems and habits.
 People often notice profound changes after one or two regressions, but without continued work and follow-up, these changes tend to be short lived.
 Rarely does one past life hold the answer to all of our problems, nor does one regression cover all the subtleties and insights of a given life.
 Our past lives were lived in the same way that your present life is, with growth spurts, times of stagnation, moments of sorrow as well as joy.

 Dedicated and consistent effort in your healing process provides the best results.
-In the case of regression therapy, you will find that a series of lives around this issue.
+In the case of regression therapy, you will probably find a series of lives focusing around one issue.
 Successful lives around particular problems can be accessed to give you more resources and energy to move forward, difficult and painful lives can be brought to closure and redirected, again to give you more energy and resources to your own personal becoming.